renanpontez/spacex-api/README.md

-# Express + Babel Server
+# SpaceX - Next Launch - API

+This app is a simple integration with a custom-simple API that brings SpaceX's reports about their missions.

+## Description

+This simple API returns SpaceX's missions data as JSON.
+The only route existing perform four fetches and join together to return to frontend as simple as possible.
+Ps: If the app grows its recommended to separate in four independent routes.

-## How to use?
+## Usage

-* npm install
-* Make sure to edit the package.json if there is a particular library or version you want to work with
+- `npm install`

+#### DEV

-* run `npm start` to start the dev server with nodemon
+- run `npm start` to start the dev server with nodemon

+#### PRODUCTION

-* if you are ready for production just: `npm run build` and `npm run serve` the files will be available in the dist folder
+- `npm run build` and `npm run serve` the files will be available in the dist folder

-### Receiving updates from upstream
-Just fetch the changes and merge them into your project with git.

-## App Structure
-The Server:
-- Express+Babel

-## Contact
-Hit me up here on github

-## License
-MIT
+#### Copyright

+I used a simple boilerplate to start coding: `https://github.com/latifs/simple-express`